openmobilityfoundation/mobility-data-specification/policy/ImmutablePolicy.md

-# Mobility Data Specification: Policy and Immutible Data
+# Mobility Data Specification: Policy and Immutable Data

 The MDS Policy specification contains a note as to how a given Policy is updated: